Hurricane Matthew relief effort still going strong at Hilton Head Presbyterian Church

 It’s 8:15 on Saturday morning, and 40 or so volunteers have assembled at Hilton Head Presbyterian Church to spend their morning helping with the church’s continuing community relief effort in the wake of Hurricane Matthew.

 Serve Saturday, as it is called, happens on the last weekend of the month.
 It started immediately after the storm, which hit on Oct.
-8, with community diners, debris removal and the weekly Saturday volunteer effort.
+8, with community dinners, the weekly Saturday volunteer effort.

 Since the start of the year, Serve Saturdays are held on the last weekend of the month, but the need persists and the effort has taken on a life of its own, “we’ve got five days a week of people doing something,” he said.